immutant/immutant.org/news/2014-04-28-getting-started-with-2x.md

 to use.
 You can get the build number from our [builds] page - the latest build number is 62 as of this article.

+**Edit: build 62 has been garbage collected - be sure to grab the latest build from the [builds] page.**

 *Note:* We're bringing in the artifacts piecemeal above, but we also provide an aggregate artifact that brings in all of the Immutant dependencies in one shot if you'd rather use that: `org.immutant/immutant`.